 Savills European Real Estate Logistics Census outlines the challenges and opportunities facing Europe’s logistics occupiers, developers and investors

-Given the market backdrop, it is an important time to understand occupier and investor intentions, whilst gaining insights around the key challenges and opportunities they face.
-Savills and Tritax EuroBox are therefore delighted to share the results of our second annual European Real Estate Logistics Census.
-Global supply chain consultancy Analytiqa undertook the Census and data collection over the summer of 2022.
-450 key players in the sector took part, comprising investors (34%), occupiers (25%), developers (15%), landowners (8%), asset managers (7%), advisors and consultants (6%) and agents (5%).
-Occupiers were further split into manufacturers (39%), retailers (38%) and logistics (23%).
+Given the market backdrop, understanding occupier and investor intentions and gaining insights into their key challenges and opportunities is crucial.
+Savills and Tritax EuroBox are delighted to share the results of our third annual European Real Estate Logistics Census.
+Global supply chain consultancy Analytiqa undertook the Census and data collection over the summer of 2023.
+In total, 256 key players in the sector took part, comprising occupiers (43%), investors (23%), developers (16%), advisors and consultants (7%), agents (5%), asset managers (4%) and landowners (2%).
+Occupiers were further split into retailers (37%), logistics (34%) and manufacturers (29%).

 N.B.
 The charts presented in this report track respondents, not responses, so totals will not always sum to 100%